St. Bernard of Clairvaux on the respect and gratitude owed to our guardian angels to whom God has entrusted us as our protectors and teachers.

 Even though we are children and have a long, a very long and dangerous way to go, with such protectors what have we to fear?
 They who keep us in all our ways cannot be overpowered or led astray, much less lead us astray.
 They are loyal, prudent, powerful.
 Why then are we afraid?
 We have only to follow them, stay close to them, and we shall dwell under the protection of God’s heaven.

-This excerpt from a sermon by St. Bernard of Clairvaux (Sermo 12 in psalmum Qui habitat, 3.
+This excerpt on the guardian angels comes from a sermon by St. Bernard of Clairvaux (Sermo 12 in psalmum Qui habitat, 3.
 6-8: Opera omnia, Edit.
 Cisterc.
-4 , 458-462) is used in the Roman Office of Readings for the memorial of the Guardian Angels on October 2.
+4 , 458-462).
+It appears in the Roman Office of Readings for the memorial of the Guardian Angels on October 2.